 Birth of a man who was always on the fringes.
 Brad Hogg, the slow left-arm chinaman bowler, made his debut in the one-off Test against India in the 1996-97 season.
 On a sharp Delhi turner he got belted for 69 runs in 17 overs, and that was the last Test he played for a long time.
 However, he made a satisfying comeback into the national side for the 2003 World Cup.
 The 2007 World Cup was even more special - 21 wickets at 15.80 as Australia cruised through.
 He quit international cricket in 2007-08 but at the age of 40, Hogg starred with 13 wickets for his T20 franchise, Perth Scorchers, in the 2011-12 Big Bash League.
 Hogg was picked in Australia's 2014 World T20 squad but went wicketless in the one match he played in the tournament.
-He continued playing in the BBL, even after turning 45, and was among the leading all-time wicket-takers in the tournament.
+He continued playing in the BBL, even after turning 45, and took bags of wickets in the tournament.

 An astonishing Shell Trophy match in Hamilton came to an end.
 Northern Districts' Alex Tait took 16 for 130, the best match figures in New Zealand first-class history... and ended up losing by 212 runs when Auckland bowled his side out for a paltry 32 in their second innings.